China crafts a carefully curated slate of Olympic spectators

 One woman wrote on Sina Weibo that her company received three tickets and more than 70 employees applied for them.
 The posting didn’t identify the company and the user didn’t respond to a message from AP.

-At the end of Monday’s curling, Britain, Canada, Denmark and Sweden had defeated Italy, Norway Russia and Switzerland to advance to next round.
+At the end of Monday’s curling, Britain, Canada, Denmark and Sweden scored more than Italy, Norway Russia and Switzerland in the day’s round robin.

 The teams quietly left the ice to a smattering of applause in the nearly empty arena.